mjr004/clean-code-java/README.md

     }
     ```

-    **Recommendation:** Have the try catch separate from a function, to have both functions working at a single level of responsibility.
+    **Recommendation:** Have the try catch separate from a function, to have both functions working at a  level of responsibility.

 - **Unchecked exceptions**